-When was the 21st Amendment passed?
+When Was the 21st Amendment Passed?

-Ratification of the 21st Amendment had to be done by the required states by states in seven years for the end of national prohibition to be enacted as part of the constitution.
+Ratification of the 21st Amendment had to be completed by the required number of states in seven years for the end of national prohibition to be enacted as part of the constitution.

-What Did The 21st Amendment Do?
+What Did the 21st Amendment Do?

-However, the drinking age is similar among most states as federal funds are only provided to a state when the minimum age to drink alcohol is 21 years old.
+However, the drinking age is similar among most states as federal funds are only provided to a state when the minimum age to drink alcohol is 21.

 The Termination of Prohibition

 Prohibition was an epic failure, and the 21st Amendment was an acknowledgment of this fact.

-Some states had made it legal according to their state legislature, but others still chose to maintain the previous anti-alcohol laws set.
-Some states kept the old laws for a long time and were referred to as “dry states.”
+Some states had made it legal according to their state legislature, but others still chose to maintain the previous anti-alcohol laws.
+Some states retained their laws for quite some time and were referred to as “dry states.”

-Why The Twenty First Amendment?
+Why Propose the Twenty First Amendment?